-A61 Penistone Road crash: Major Sheffield route shut
+Sheffield A61: Police officer hit by car after robbery report

 - Published

-A major road in to Sheffield city centre is closed following a crash.

-The A61 Penistone Road is expected to be shut in both directions, between Bamforth Street and Beulah Road, until mid-morning on Thursday.
+It is expected to be closed between Bamforth Street and Beulah Road, until mid-morning on Thursday.

-Bradfield Road is closed to the junction with Middlewood Road and Langsett Road.
-Owlerton Green is also closed.
-There is also no access to a nearby McDonalds or B&Q store.

-South Yorkshire Police has not yet released any details about the crash.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.